bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 It is strongly advised to use MariaDB which is a drop-in replacement for MySQL and is fully compatible with Bugzilla.

+If MySQL is used, be aware that the minimum required version is MySQL 5.0.15.

 All commands in this document work regardless of whether MariaDB or MySQL are used.

 It's possible to test which version of MariaDB you have installed with: